Information for families

 Your child may also bring along his or her favorite bug catcher, magnifying glass, binoculars, field guide, etc., if they are willing to share these items with the other children.

-We will take shelter indoors to use the bathroom and in case of heavy rain or lightning, but children will otherwise spend the entire time outdoors exploring the forest adjacent to Spot Pond.
-(Please note that wading in the pond has been curtailed this year, due to recent safety concerns cited by the DCR.)
+We will take shelter indoors to use the bathroom and in case of heavy rain or lightning, but children will otherwise spend the entire time outdoors — exploring the forest adjacent to Spot Pond or the woodlands at Greenwood Park.

 This “place-based” approach to education, where children learn about the natural world in the geographical location where they live, gives them the opportunity to meaningfully connect with and care about the environment.
-As a consequence of your child being outdoors for 2.5 hours each day, he or she is likely to get dirty, and/or wet.
-Please make sure your child arrives in clothes that can survive both!
+As a consequence of your child being outdoors for two+ hours each day, he or she is likely to get dirty, cold, and/or wet.
+Please make sure your child arrives in clothes that can survive these conditions!

 Ticks, Mosquitoes, and Poison Ivy